Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Training Skills/02_Licensing-and-Copyright-of-Educational-Materials.md

 ### Learning Activities

-- **Presentation 1** (30 mins): Introduction to copyright, fair use, and public domain.
+- **Presentation 1** (30&nbsp;mins): Introduction to copyright, fair use, and public domain.
 Introduction to why licensing is used.
-- **Activity** (45 mins): The instructor provides 2&ndash;3 resources with licences.
+- **Activity** (45&nbsp;mins): The instructor provides 2&ndash;3 resources with licences.
 The learners work in pairs to identify the licence and any restrictions that may come with this licence.
 They discuss what it means if these resources are reused for training.
-An activity can be designed using Resource 7 as input.
+An activity can be designed using Resource&nbsp;7 as input.
-- **Presentation 2** (20 mins): Introduction to creating and licensing your own materials, re-using materials, combining existing materials, and attributing them.
-This module makes a case for reusing open materials and FAIRly publishing developed material (Resource 4).
+- **Presentation 2** (20&nbsp;mins): Introduction to creating and licensing your own materials, re-using materials, combining existing materials, and attributing them.
+This module makes a case for reusing open materials and FAIRly publishing developed material (Resource&nbsp;4).

 ### Materials to Prepare